aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

    1. Key: clientId, Value: <YOUR_GOOGLE_CLIENT_ID>
    2. Key: clientSecret, Value: <YOUR_GOOGLE_CLIENT_SECRET>

 5. Follow the prompts to name and describe the secret.
-Remember the secret name as you will need it in your CDK code.
+Note the secret name as you will need it in your CDK code.
 For example, googleOAuthCredentials.(Use in Step 3 variable name <YOUR_SECRET_NAME>)
 6. Review and store the secret.

 ### Attention